Frequently Asked Questions

 - Once awarded through the weighted lottery, noncommercial trip launch dates may not be changed, deferred, or traded.

-- Trips may be passed to qualified Potential Alternate Trip Leaders (PATLs) who: were listed on the original lottery application, confirmed their co-applicant status online before the lottery drawing, and met all other NPS requirements.
+- Trips may be passed to qualified Potential Alternate Trip Leaders (PATLs) who: were listed on the original lottery application, were confirmed as a co-applicant before the lottery drawing, and met all other NPS requirements.

-- The main applicant must be at least 18 years old.
+- The trip leader must be at least 18 years old.
 PATLs must be at least 18 years old by the launch date.

 - All individuals are prohibited from participating on more than one (1) recreational river trip (commercial or non-commercial) per year through any part of the Lees Ferry to Diamond Creek section of the Colorado River.

 The total points for a lottery application with multiple applicants (i.e. trip leader and one or more confirmed PATLs) are calculated by combining the standard points and bonus points of all listed applicants.
 Bonus points are particularly powerful because they are cumulative across all applicants on a permit and act in addition to standard points.
-To illustrate this, consider the following scenario: Mike is submitting a lottery application and plans to list John and Betty as PATLs.
+To illustrate this, consider the following scenario: Mike submits a lottery application with John and Betty as confirmed PATLs.

 - Mike was on a commercial trip down the Colorado River three years ago, so he has three standard points.

 - John has never been down the Colorado, so he has five standard points.